If not yet there download and install the following virtual machine host (available for free for Windows, Mac and Linux)

 The default password of the user is

-If you want full root access to the Linux System, for example to install additional language packages for optical character recognition (OCR) and change config files:
+If you want full root access to the Linux System, for example to install additional packages or to change config files:

-To get to this system console from the Gnome graphical user interface for users open a terminal and use the command
+After that you can get to use a terminal within the Gnome graphical user interface for users by opening the terminal application and use the command

 Encrypted Live-System: InvestigateIX